What Are the Different Types of Dentists & Dental Specialties?

 Pathology is a medical discipline that studies the nature and causes of diseases.
 Therefore, Oral and Maxillofacial Pathologists focus their work on diagnosing the causes and consequences of various oral conditions.

-Usually, they work at laboratories or hospital’s histopathology department.
+Usually, they work at laboratories or in the hospital’s histopathology department.
 They analyse mouth biopsies.
-The samples for analysis are given by ear, nose, and throat specialists, as well as dentist and oral and maxillofacial surgeons.
+The samples for analysis are given by ear, nose, and throat specialists, as well as dentists and oral and maxillofacial surgeons.

 The training takes around 5 years to complete.